A theory on why there seem to be more rude and annoying people (fellow customers) at Walmart than at other stores

 That will probably make a whole lot of people like me happy but another segment of the population nervous and miserable, since they'll have no one to yap to nor to "help".

-Review about: Walmart Checkout Facility.
+Product or Service Mentioned: Walmart Checkout Facility.

 Reason of review: annoying fellow customers in Walmart lines.